 And we see that Philemon was the Receiver.
 In a culture without slavery it’s hard for us to realize the magnitude of Paul’s request.
 Philemon was asked to receive his runaway, thieving slave, not as a piece of property but as verse 16 says, as a dear brother in the Lord.

 We must be willing to offer forgiveness and restoration if we have any hope of receiving forgiveness and restoration from God.
-The need for receivers is importiant in the body of Christ.
+The need for receivers is important in the body of Christ.
 As receivers we offer the forgiveness and mercy that people need so that we can live in peace with each other once again.

 There’s more conflict between brothers and sisters in Christ than we care to admit.
 If we want to experience the peace of God we must be vigilant about keeping our relationships with each other healthy.
 Satan loves to divide and create conflict.
-Jim Cymbala, writes the “Holy Spirit is a dove that soars away when there is division.”
+Jim Cymbala, writes the Holy Spirit is a dove that soars away when there is division.
+If the Holy Spirt cannot be seen in this church, in your family, in your life that is a really good indication that you are living in conflict.

 Paul writes in Ephesians 4:29, Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 Peace is a beautiful promise from God that we need to see in our lives.
 Since this is the last thing sermon you will hear from me before the new year I want to encourage you to allow peace to move you in to action by following some basic steps.

 Finally I want you to say something good when someone says something bad.
 When you hear gossip, give the gift of grace by immediately speaking a kind word about the person being talked about.
 This is how we will help one another know that we’re slipping into unwholesome talk.
 If you’re talking about someone and someone else starts building that person up, you’ll know that you’ve slipped into slander.